sarahkeefe/documentation-test/site-files/6-test-running-container/apptainer-run-command.md

 Now to adapt this to run within the container.

-As mentioned in an earlier section, your Docker file copied the `run_workflow.sh` into `/usr/local/bin`.
+As mentioned in an earlier section, your Apptainer container image definition file copied the `run_workflow.sh` into `/usr/local/bin`.
 You can confirm again with this container run and list command:

 ```
-docker run container_tutorial:1.0-dev ls /usr/local/bin
+apptainer exec container_tutorial_1_0-dev.sif ls /usr/local/bin
 ```

 So when you call your script command in the container, you'll use `/usr/local/bin/run_workflow.sh` instead of `./run_workflow.sh`, like this: